Crock Pot Italian Swiss Steak

 Cook on high for 6-8 hours.
 That is it and why I love cooking in my crock pot.
 Life is so much easier when dinner is taken care of early in the day.

-You can find the entire Easy Crock Pot Italian Swiss Steak recipe and directions below.
+Print the easy Crock Pot Italian Swiss Steak recipe below.

 - 2 tablespoons Hunts tomato paste

 - ½-1 cup diced red or green peppers (optional)

 - 1 tablespoon cornstarch

 - ½ pound cooked penne pasta

 - Turn the crock pot on high.